mochatech1725/scholarship-server/README.md

 1. **Keyword Processing**: User keywords are analyzed for semantic meaning
 2. **Data Retrieval**: Scholarship data is gathered from multiple sources
 3. **AI Analysis**: OpenAI GPT-3.5-turbo analyzes and ranks scholarships by relevance
-4. **Filtering**: Results are filtered based on amount, deadlines, and other criteria
+4. **Filtering**: Results are filtered based on amount, deadlines, and other criteria using MySQL/Knex
 5. **Ranking**: Scholarships are ranked by relevance score (0.0 to 1.0)

 ## Installation